Hedera helix: Toxicity and medical uses

-Ivy can climb into the canopy of young or small trees in such density that the trees fall over from the weight, a problem that does not normally occur in its native range.

-In its mature form, dense ivy can destroy habitat for native wildlife and creates large sections of solid ivy where no other plants can develop.
-It is also thought to be a reservoir for leaf scorch bacteria.
-However, the UK Woodland Trust considers that it does not damage trees and hence does not require removal.
-The ivy also blocks the sun from the trees that need it for photosynthesis.
+In a hunting session for resources, birds would restrict the number of ivy berries ingested because of the moderate toxicity.
+However, berries are taken in larger quantities in the spring once they have ripened and lost some of their toxicity.

 Use as building facade green

-As with any self-climbing facade green, some care is required to make best use of the positive effects: Ivy covering the walls of an old building is a familiar and often attractive sight.
+As with any self-climbing façade green, some care is required to make best use of the positive effects: Ivy covering the walls of an old green wall is a familiar and often attractive sight.
 It has insulating as well as weather protection benefits, dries the soil and prevents wet walls, but can be problematic if not managed correctly.

-Ivy, and especially European ivy (H. helix) grows vigorously and clings by means of fibrous roots, which develop along the entire length of the stems.
+Hedera helix grows vigorously and clings by means of fibrous roots, which develop along the entire length of the stems.
 These are difficult to remove, leaving an unsightly "footprint" on walls, and possibly resulting in expensive resurfacing work.
-Additionally, ivy can quickly invade gutters and roofspaces, lifting tiles and causing blockages.
+Additionally, ivy can quickly invade gutters and roof spaces, lifting tiles and causing blockages.
 It also harbors mice and other creatures.
 The plants have to be cut off at the base, and the stumps dug out or killed to prevent regrowth.

-Therefore, if a green facade is desired, this decision has to be made consciously, since later removal would be tedious.

 Mechanism of attachment

 Hedera helix is able to climb relatively smooth vertical surfaces, creating a strong, long lasting adhesion with a force of around 300 nN.
 This is accomplished through a complex method of attachment starting as adventitious roots growing along the stem make contact with the surface and extend root hairs that range from 20 to 400 μm in length.
 These tiny hairs grow into any small crevices available, secrete glue-like nanoparticles, and lignify.
 As they dry out, the hairs shrink and curl, effectively pulling the root closer to the surface.

 The glue-like substance is a nano composite adhesive that consists of uniform spherical nanoparticles 50–80 nm in diameter in a liquid polymer matrix.
 Chemical analyses of the nanoparticles detected only trace amounts of metals, once thought to be responsible for their high strength, indicating that they are largely organic.
 Recent work has shown that the nanoparticles are likely composed in large part of arabinogalactan proteins (AGPs), which exist in other plant adhesives as well.
-The matrix portion of the composite is made of pectic polysaccharides.
-Calcium ions present in the matrix induce interactions between carboxyl groups of these components, causing a cross linking that hardens the adhesive.